valora-inc/beefy/README.md

 Add any [tag](https://github.com/divvixyz/beefy/tags) and EAS will automatically start the release process.

+### From the EAS dashboard

+Open the [app dashboard](https://expo.dev/accounts/divvi/projects/beefy) in EAS and press "Build from GitHub".
+[Learn more](https://docs.expo.dev/build/building-from-github/#build-using-the-expo-website)

 ### Using EAS CLI

 Prerequisite: install EAS CLI and login to EAS.
 [Learn more](https://docs.expo.dev/build/setup/)